Boost Mobile offers service on Telstra’s network with a variety of prepaid plans and phones on offer.

 The two upper tier Boost Mobile plans provide unlimited standard calls and texts to Canada, China, Hong Kong, India, Malaysia, New Zealand, Singapore, South Korea, United Kingdom and USA during their 28 day expiry period.

 As noted above, Boost Mobile also offers "free data" weekends.
-All plans qualify for up to 1GB of "free" data each weekend, counted between Friday 9:00pm AEST and Sunday 11:59pm AEST.
+All plans except the cheapest $10 plan qualify for up to 1GB of "free" data each weekend, counted between Friday 9:00pm AEST and Sunday 11:59pm AEST.
 As such, the baseline data for each plan is at least the base quota plus potentially up to 4GB more depending on your usage habits.
 You can’t accrue bonus data or roll over unused data quota with a fresh recharge, however.

 What extra bonuses are available on these plans?